Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == Architecture

-Our design has three layers.
+Our design has three layers:
 + *BDD Path Tracker*: Uses BDD operations to track which execution paths are feasible.
 + *Abstract Environment*: Maps each variable to an abstract value (sign, interval, etc.).
-+ *Combined Domain*: Pairs a BDD path condition with an abstract environment.
++ *Combined State*: Pairs a BDD path condition with an abstract environment.

 #definition(title: "BDD-based Path-Sensitive Abstract State")[
   A state is a pair $(b, rho)$ where: